Gadji-M/PoolSeq_OMIcsTouch/README.md

  - -o represents the output directory where to store all the forward (R1) and reverse (R2) for each sample;
  - -t represents the number of threads for parallel processing (it depend on your computer capacity).

+# Metagemome Assembly
+Here we are going to generate contigs base on forward (R1) and reverse reads (R2) generated above.
+This is called assembly which involves reconstructing the complete DNA sequence of an organism's genome or a specific genomic region from short DNA fragments or reads.
+These reads are typically generated through DNA sequencing technologies.
+The assembly process aims to piece together these reads in the correct order and orientation to create a contiguous representation of the original DNA sequence.
+`MEGAHIT` will help us to do the job but we have render that very simple for none bioinformaticians by providing a bash script `assembly_script.sh` that could be run in just one single command line to process hunders of different samples.
+This Bash script automates the assembly of paired-end sequencing data using `Megahit`.
+It supports both `.fastq` and `.fastq.gz` files.
+Users will just need to provide input and output directories, and optionally, the number of threads.
+It searches for paired-end files, creates output directories, and processes each sample separately.
+For each sample, it checks if the reverse read exists in either format, runs `Megahit` accordingly.
+The script is a versatile tool for batch processing paired-end sequencing data, ensuring compatibility with compressed and uncompressed formats while handling missing reverse reads.

+How to run the script ?
+Invoke `assembly_script.sh` and run:

+`./assembly_script.sh -i Path/to/fastq/files/ -o Path/to/the/output/directory/ -t 10`

+Where
+- -i represents the input directory containing the fastq files;
+- -o represents the output directory where to stored the assembled contigs in fasta format (note that if it doesn't exist, it will be automatically created);
+- -t represents the number of threads for parallel processing (it depend on your computer capacity).

 # Microbial Classification using unmapped reads via Kraken2 (MCUUR)
 <a name="section-5"></a>